EDIorg/ecocomDP/README.md

-# ecocomFM
+# ecocomDP
-A flexible model for ecological community data.
+A data pattern for ecological community data.